AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/experience-audit-dashboard.md

 >
 >This feature is only available to [the early adopter program.](/help/implementing/cloud-manager/release-notes/current.md#early-adoption)
 >
->For details on the existing Experience Audit feature for AEM as a Cloud Service, see [Experience Audit Testing](/help/implementing/cloud-manager/experience-audit-testing.md).
+>For details on the existing Experience Audit feature for AEM as a Cloud Service, please see the document [Experience Audit Testing](/help/implementing/cloud-manager/experience-audit-testing.md)

 ## Overview {#overview}

-Experience Audit validates the deployment process and helps ensure that changes deployed:
+Experience Audit validates the deployment process and helps ensure that the changes deployed:

 1. Meet baseline standards for performance, accessibility, best practices, SEO (Search Engine Optimization), and PWA (Progressive Web App).